b3rendsh/bbx80/README.md

 #### Original ROM BIOS usage
 The Game ROM (Coleco compatible) is only used to start the system, the BIT90 ROM is not used or only to boot the system from tape.
 The Coleco ROM routines will still be avaible after boot, so you can call them from the inline assembler.
 #### Features
 Included are the core commands as in BBC BASIC Z80, without the CP/M OS commands.
-Additional commands: save/load to tape, plot, point, keyson, keysoff, bye, colour, gcol and cload/csave via rs232.
+Additional commands: save/load to tape, plot, point, draw, move, keyson, keysoff, bye, colour, gcol and cload/csave via rs232.
 There is a branch table to extend basic and a mixed text/graphics screen with 50x24 characters, 256x192 pixels and 16 colors.
 #### Limitations
 * I have tested the cartridge (i.e. tape) version on the real hardware and in the mame emulator, the ROM version is only tested in mame so far.
 * The save/load on tape worked in my configuration but your mileage may vary.